Boarding FAQs

 How old are the youngest boarders?

-Children are welcome to board at Sandroyd from the age of 7 when they join year 3.
-However, we tend to have more boarders as we go up through the school.
+Children are welcome to board at Sandroyd from the age of 7 when they join Year 3.

 What is an “Exeat” weekend?

 Exeat weekends are when the school closes for the weekend.
 All pupils need to leave the school during half terms and exeat weekends.
 We tend to have two exeat weekends a term.
 Exeat dates are published a year in advance in the termly calendar and on the website.
-We have escorted travel services to London Waterloo, London Heathrow, and Devon every half term, beginning and end of term as well exeat weekends.
+We have escorted travel services to London Waterloo and London Heathrow every half term, beginning and end of term as well exeat weekends.
 The School Office is happy to arrange this for you.

 When does my child have to return to school after a weekend?